ar-nelson/lcon/README.md

 #### Line Comments

-LCON line comments start with `;`, exactly like Lisp comments.
+LCON line comments start with `#`, exactly like YAML comments.

-    a b c d ; This is three nested objects.
+    a b c d # This is three nested objects.

 #### Block Comments

 LCON block comments work like block strings.
-A block comment starts with the sequence `;:`, and includes all indented text following the `;:`.
+A block comment starts with the sequence `#:`, and includes all indented text following the `#:`.

     person
       name Bob
       age 33
-      ;:
+      #:
         This is a comment, not part of the data.
         Still a comment!
       address ``